centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

       - void OnCreate(List<TItem>), called when user creates one or more rows of data in the grid
     - Parameters:
       - Items: List<TItem> (List of TItems that is derived from some datasource of yours)
-      - ColumnItems: Dictionary<string, RenderFragment<TestClass>> or Dictionary<string, RenderFragment> (each key value pair would have the column name as the key and html code as the value)
+      - EditModeFragments: Dictionary<string, RenderFragment<TestClass>> or Dictionary<string, RenderFragment> (each key value pair would have the column name as the key and html code as the value)
         - example:
           - given the class:
             - private class TestClass